 Protracted urinary hemoglobin loss may result in iron deficiency Iron Deficiency Iron (Fe) is a component of hemoglobin, myoglobin, and many enzymes in the body.
 Heme iron is contained mainly in animal products.
 It is absorbed much better than nonheme iron (eg, in plants... read more .

-Paroxysmal nocturnal hemoglobinuria is associated with bone marrow dysfunction, likely due to immunologic attack on hematopoietic stem cells, often leading to leukopenia Overview of Leukopenias Leukopenia is a reduction in the circulating white blood cell (WBC) count to 4000/mcL (9/L).
-It is usually characterized by a reduced number of circulating neutrophils, although a... read more and thrombocytopenia Thrombocytopenia Platelets are circulating cell fragments that function in the clotting system.
+Paroxysmal nocturnal hemoglobinuria is associated with bone marrow dysfunction, likely due to immunologic attack on hematopoietic stem cells, often leading to leukopenia Overview of Leukopenias Leukopenia is a reduction in the circulating white blood cell (WBC) count to < 4000/mcL (9/L).
+It is usually the consequence of a reduced number of circulating neutrophils, although... read more and thrombocytopenia Thrombocytopenia Platelets are circulating cell fragments that function in the clotting system.
 Thrombopoietin helps control the number of circulating platelets by stimulating the bone marrow to produce megakaryocytes... read more .
 About 20% of patients with severe aplastic anemia Aplastic Anemia Aplastic anemia is a disorder of the hematopoietic stem cell that results in a loss of blood cell precursors, hypoplasia or aplasia of bone marrow, and cytopenias in two or more cell lines ... read more , another clonal hematopoietic disorder, have a detectable PNH clone.

 Symptoms of PNH